EARTH MONTH IN THE AMAZON

 Can responsible tourism truly benefit the environment?

-Guests who have sailed with Delfín describe village visits as among the most moving moments of their journeys.
-One guest wrote about visiting the San Francisco community, where locals sustained themselves through handmade arts and crafts, where a child held her hand throughout, and where a mother gifted her a handmade bracelet as a gesture of gratitude.
-That exchange, economic, cultural, and deeply human, is what makes conservation not just possible, but durable.
+Guests who have sailed with Delfín often describe community visits as among the most moving moments of their journey.
+One guest wrote about visiting San Francisco, where local families sustained themselves through handmade arts and crafts, where a child held her hand throughout the visit, and where a mother gifted her a handmade bracelet as a gesture of gratitude.

 Can tourism and sustainability truly coexist?